Photo of Danielle Isabelle-Berrien

 About Danielle Isabelle-Berrien:

-Danielle is originally from Vermont, but has spent much of her adult life in the southwest.
-She was an advisor for 13 years in Tucson – at both the University of Arizona (UA) and Pima Community College (PCC).
-Danielle has taught courses in student success, major exploration, and transfer strategies.
-In addition, she was a Career Services Director at a small Vermont college for two years.
-Danielle has guided hundreds of students, including many coming to UNM, through the transfer process towards completing their educational and career goals.
+I am originally from Vermont, but have been a desert rat much of my adult life – Arizona for 20+ years and in New Mexico since 2015.
+I was an advisor for 13 years in Tucson – at both the University of Arizona (UA) and Pima Community College (PCC).
+I have also taught courses in student success, major exploration, and transfer strategies.
+In addition, I was a Career Services Director at a small Vermont college for two years.
+I have guided hundreds of students, including many coming to UNM, through the transfer process towards completing their educational and career goals.

-Lastly, Danielle earned a BS in Family & Consumer Sciences from U Maine-Farmington and an M.Ed. in Counseling from Northern Arizona University.
-In her free time she enjoys nature walks, attending jazz or world music shows, crafting, and finding the next “best” gluten-free muffin or cookie recipe to bake!
+Lastly, I earned an M.Ed. in Counseling from Northern Arizona University and my BS in Family & Consumer Sciences from U Maine-Farmington.
+And, when I’m not at UNM, I enjoy being outdoors, attending jazz or world music shows, crafting, and finding the next “best” gluten-free muffin or cookie recipe to bake!